 Hold on, even though the mission presidents do receive a large allowance, they are told to never claim any pay, so there’s no gross income from which they can exclude these “reasonable” expenses.
 Tricky tricky.

-Tom Phillips, former UK Stake President (and managing editor of Mormonthink who received the second anointing) told me in personal email that he “warned the church that payments to mission presidents should be reported to the UK tax authorities as they were 'employees' under UK tax law.”
-Tom understood “it was discussed at a First Presidency meeting with the Presiding Bishopric and they decided to continue not reporting, and pay any fines when, and if, they were discovered.”
+The latest managing editor of Mormonthink “warned the church that payments to mission presidents should be reported to the UK tax authorities as they were 'employees' under UK tax law.”
+We understood “it was discussed at a First Presidency meeting with the Presiding Bishopric and they decided to continue not reporting, and pay any fines when, and if, they were discovered.”

 The disclosures found in the well-guarded Mission Presidents Handbook show that not only are the Pay Lay Missionary policies fraught with intentional concealment, but give near direct evidence that the general authorities and apostles receive generous benefits and reimbursements for most of life’s “necessary” expenses.
 Likewise, they wouldn't pay tithing on moneys given them by the church.
 That is, general authorities don't pay tithing (even though they regularly preach paying it to members.)
 Perhaps these are justifiable on some level.
 If so, why wouldn’t the church acknowledge them and do more than barely meet the legal requirement rather than the acclaimed “obeying, honoring, and sustaining the law”?